 It’s worth knowing that with decreasing level life insurance, your premium goes up as your age increases.
 Therefore it’s a good idea to think about life insurance before you hit a certain age range, as it becomes steadily more expensive.

-For example, if you were to get a policy at 50 years old, you would pay an average of £25.77 per month, but if you were 20 years younger and bought that same policy, it would be just £6.63 a month.
+For example, according to MoneySuperMarket data collected between January and November 2018, if you were to get a policy at 50 years old, you would pay an average of £20.91 per month, but if you were 20 years younger and bought that same policy, it would be just £5.49 a month.

 Decreasing term life insurance with critical illness cover

 As with all types of life insurance, it’s possible to add critical illness cover to your policy, but the premiums will increase to reflect this extra level of insurance.